 Is coffee toxic?
-By drinking too much coffee, many believe may harm your health.
-Latest trends across the health and wellness scene suggest entirely the opposite.
-Studies do indicate that your daily cup of joe does actually deserve a big thumbs up for your health (1).
-So yes, coffee is healthy, but only for some.
-And most importantly, only in small amounts.
+Drinking too much coffee, many believe, may harm your health.
+However, trends across the health and wellness scene suggest the opposite.
+Studies indicate that your daily cup of Joe actually deserves a big thumbs up for your health (1).
+But what if we told you all bodies are different, and that there are some people for whom it’s NOT healthy?
+And most importantly, that amounts matter.
 Like most things, it’s always best to take a holistic approach.
 You are beautifully unique!
-What may suit one, may not suit the other.
+What may suit one, may not suit another.
 Therefore, is coffee toxic to your health?
-Let’s dig into all the research, facts and figures and work out whether you might be better off switching your daily cappuccino to a turmeric latte after all.
+Let’s dive into research to establish whether or not that daily cappuccino is right for you.

-First of all, there is strong scientific evidence suggesting that coffee has many health benefits including improving your mood, memory, energy, weight loss, physical performance, lowering your risk of Parkinson’s and type II diabetes.
+First of all, there is strong scientific evidence suggesting that coffee has many health benefits, including: improving your mood, memory, energy, weight loss, physical performance, lowering your risk of Parkinson’s and type II diabetes.
 Furthermore, it may also protect you from Alzheimer’s disease, dementia, liver conditions and help ease depression.
 Coffee contains a high dose of healthy antioxidants and is considered one of the healthiest beverages in our society today.
-It’s easy to ascertain how it may be beneficial for all these mentioned health conditions.
-However, as with everything there is individuality that needs to be considered.
+It seems pretty black and white that health benefits abound.
+However, as with everything, individuality plays a part.
 Let’s talk through some concerns with coffee consumption and who should think twice before pouring a second cup.

-If you suffer from a medical condition, suffer from anxiety, insomnia, heartburn, gastroesophageal reflux disease (GERD), heart condition then coffee is not a healthy choice of beverage.
-Additionally, coffee is not recommended if you are a child, adolescent, pregnant or breastfeeding (2).
+If you suffer from a medical condition, anxiety, insomnia, heartburn, gastroesophageal reflux disease (GERD), or a heart condition, then coffee is not a healthy choice.
+Additionally, coffee is not recommended for children, adolescence, pregnant or breastfeeding mothers (2).
 One study done on males found that caffeine may reduce male fertility (3).

 Studies suggest that caffeine may have negative implications for people with anxiety and those who suffer panic attacks (4).
-Stress is a condition closely linked to anxiety and as you can imagine caffeine may increase your stress hormones, catecholamines.
-Furthermore, cortisol may increase your insulin levels, which in turn increases inflammation.
-Blood sugar metabolism and inflammation may be the underlying factors associated with many health conditions.
+Stress is a condition closely linked to anxiety, and caffeine may increase stress hormones, or catecholamines.
+Furthermore, cortisol may increase insulin levels, which in turn increases inflammation.

 For an optimally functioning digestive system, most recommend eliminating food allergies and sensitivities.
-If you drink your coffee with milk, this may be additionally negatively impacting your health if you have an intolerance or allergy to dairy.
+If you drink your coffee with milk, this may be a double whammy if you suffer from an intolerance or allergy to dairy.

 Coffee may affect your cardiovascular system, including your blood pressure and heart rate.
 Diastolic blood pressure significantly decreases, but the changes to your systolic blood pressure after drinking coffee requires further investigation.
-Increased risk of nonfatal myocardial infarction if you have a slow caffeine metabolism may be associated with coffee (5).
+Those with slow caffeine metabolisms may have an increased risk of nonfatal myocardial infarction (5).
 You can have your DNA tested to give you an indication of your CYP-182 gene to see how efficiently you metabolize caffeine.
-If you know you are not at any risk of this condition, you could pay attention to your mental and physical reactions after having your hit of coffee.
+If you know you are not at any risk of this condition, you could pay attention to your mental and physical reactions after having your coffee.
 Do you become agitated?
 Does your heart rate increase?
-Check with your health care professional at all times.
+If so, check with your health care provider.

-Caffeine, as many studies suggest may lower your quality of sleep by reducing your slow-wave sleep and electroencephalographic (EEG) slow-wave activity.
-In one particular study, caffeine showed signs of increasing your stage-1, wakefulness, and arousals during sleep (6).
-Interestingly it seems that as you age, you may become more sensitive to caffeine compared to younger adults (7).
-For optimal rest, happiness and vitality, serotonin is necessary.
-Coffee can often disrupt your levels of serotonin released which may affect your sleep.
+Caffeine, as many studies suggest, lowers your quality of sleep by reducing slow-wave sleep and electroencephalographic (EEG) slow-wave activity.
+In one particular study, caffeine showed signs of increasing stage-1, wakefulness, and arousal during sleep (6).
+Interestingly, it seems that ageing increases caffeine sensitivity compared to younger adults (7).
+For optimal rest, happiness and vitality, we need serotonin.
+Coffee often disrupts the release of serotonin, which affects sleep.

-Coffee seems to raise your blood sugar levels immediately after drinking.
-If people with type II diabetes sipped a cup of coffee before their meal, studies show that you may have a higher level of blood glucose after your meal.
+Coffee seems to raise blood sugar levels immediately after drinking.
+Persons with type II diabetes show higher levels of blood glucose after meals that began with a cup of coffee.
 But, did you know that coffee may help lower your risk of developing type II diabetes?
-However, if you already have type II diabetes, the caffeine content of coffee may be dangerous.
+Confusing, we know!
+So, if you already have type II diabetes, be cautious of caffeine in coffee, as it may be dangerous.

 The American Diabetes Association found that high coffee consumption for four weeks increased fasting insulin concentrations compared with coffee abstinence (8).
 Be aware that signs and symptoms of diabetes may include thirstiness, irritability, loss of energy and loss of weight.
-Always check with your healthcare professional.
-One study found that by drinking only one cup of fresh coffee per day increases your risk of developing diabetes, but if you raised your coffee intake to more than one cup a day you had a lower risk of developing type II diabetes (9).
-Lower levels of insulin sensitivity may cause high blood sugar levels which may lead to an increased risk of cardiovascular disease.
+One study found that drinking only one cup of coffee per day increases the risk of developing diabetes, but elevating it to more than one cup a day lower the risk of developing type II diabetes (9).

 Reasons Why Coffee Is Bad For You

 The caffeine in coffee has been known to cause, among other things, restlessness, headaches, irritability, nausea, and dehydration.
-Also found in coffee is a class of drugs called methylxanthines.
-Methylxanthine is a class of drugs derived from purine base xanthine.
+Also found in coffee is a class of drugs called methylxanthines, a class of drugs derived from purine base xanthine.
 Plants and animals naturally produce xanthine.
-Caffeine is a type of methylxanthine which may be responsible for the effects of caffeine on learning, memory, performance, and coordination.
-However, caffeine may cause apparent effects on anxiety and sleep which vary according to individual sensitivity to the methylxanthine (10).
-With so many conflicting articles regarding the positive and negative effects coffee has on our health, it’s tricky to ascertain whether to drink it or not.
-Therefore, let’s take a closer look at why coffee may be bad for you.
+Caffeine is a type of methylxanthine which may be responsible for the effects of caffeine on learning, memory, performance and coordination.
+However, caffeine causes apparent effects on anxiety and sleep, which vary according to individual sensitivity to the methylxanthine (10).

 Homocysteine is a naturally-occurring amino acid which converts to another amino acid called cysteine.
 If the conversion of homocysteine to cysteine is somehow impaired, homocysteine levels rise and become harmful.
 Furthermore, elevated levels of homocysteine, which six cups of coffee seems to cause, may be associated with atherosclerosis, blood clots, cardiovascular disease, stroke, migraines, mood, macular degeneration, and cognitive decline (12).